dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 ```
 ## Variables

-Now I'm gonna show you how to create a variable in Lua.
+Now let's learn how to create a variable in Lua.
 A variable holds some type of data which can be manipulated and referred to.
-This mod is Craftable Bandage, so we will create a local variable called `bandageId` and set it to the id of the OAAB bandages.
+This mod is Craftable Bandage, so we will create a local variable called `bandageId` and set it to the id of one of the OAAB bandages.

-To find the id of the OAAB bandages, load `OAAB_Data.esm` in The Construction Set.
-The bandages are located under the "Alchemy" tab.
-There are actually two bandage objects in OAAB, but I don't want to create two recipes for essentially the same object so I'm just gonna choose the second one for crafting.

 ```lua
 local bandageId = "AB_alc_HealBandage02"